Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/image/introduction.rst

    but will keep the old one open in the UV/Image editor.
 Edit Externally
-   Using the *Edit Externally* tool Blender will open an external image editor, as specified in the *User Preferences* and load in the image to be edited.
+   Using the *Edit Externally* tool Blender will open an external image editor, as specified in the *Preferences* and load in the image to be edited.
 Invert
    Invert Image Colors
       Invert the colors of an image.